 Dawn has over 20 years’ experience working as a Registered Chartered Psychologist.
 Over this time, she has primarily worked clinically with individuals who have mental health and learning disability needs, within secure settings as well as in the community.
 These roles have focused on the assessment and clinical support of adults and children and she is experienced in a range of therapeutic models practicing both individual and group work treatments.

 Dawn Robson also works on a private basis as a therapist for outpatient adults and children for Priory Hospital Ticehurst House.
 She works in a person-centred way, adapting evidence based therapies to the individual.
 Dawn uses a range of psychological therapy models including CBT, sand tray, EMDR, narrative and systemic theories focusing on a range of issues including anxiety, depression, psychological trauma, anger and aggression, emotional regulation, self-harm, and domestic violence.
-Dawn has particular experience working with young people and adults who present with ASD traits and helping to support the families in understanding and working with these presentations.
+Dawn has particular experience working with young people and adults who present with ASC traits and helping to support the families in understanding and working with these presentations.

 Dawn also has many years of experience in forensic settings and therefore also undertakes assessments for criminal and family court cases as an expert witness.